 The NSW DPI Forest Health Management Program has corporate knowledge of the potential damage agents, pests and diseases, of forests.
-Techniques to detect and accurately measure the extent of disease using remote sensing such as multi-spectral imagery are currently being developed.
+Techniques to detect and accurately measure the extent of disease using remote sensing such as multi-spectral imagery are finding increased application.